An Overview: what are electronic health records (EHR)?

 Less Consumption of Resources

 EHRs translate into fewer paper forms, less chance of duplication or unnecessary lab orders, and more efficient medication management.
-With all of patient medical history and information under one umbrella, the need for paper forms becomes almost non-existent.
+With all of patient medical history and information under one umbrella, the need for paper forms becomes almost non-existent if you hire a healthcare app developer to make a healthcare app for your industry.

 Giving Patients More Access